nirodg/hyper-api/readme.md

 Contributions and feedback welcome — let’s make HyperAPI even more awesome!

 ## 📄 License
 HyperAPI is licensed under the Apache 2.0 License.
-See the LICENSE file for details.
+See the [d](LICENSE) file for details.